5zig/The-5zig-Mod-API-2.0/README.md

 ====================
 The 5zig Mod ServerAPI is a plugin created for easy communication from a Plugin to a Client using Custom Payloads / Plugin messaging.
 This will of course only work if the user has got The 5zig Mod installed (http://5zig.eu/downloads).

+The API is compatible with all Minecraft 1.8 and Minecraft 1.9 versions of Bukkit/Spigot!

 __All API releases are now here: https://github.com/5zig/The-5zig-Mod-API-2.0/releases__

 The API can currently send Stats and even images to the client, within a few lines of code.